gnugat-legacy/PronounceableWord/README.md

 1. Choose randomly a letter;
 2. choose randomly a linked letter of different type;
-3. choose randomly a linked letter;
-4. choose randomly a linked letter, of different type if consecutive.
+4. choose randomly a linked letter, of different type if the last letter are of consecutive types.

 Where "linked letter" is an arbitrary chosen letter that is expected to follow well the previous letter, "types" would be voyels and consonants and "consecutive" would be a group of two letters from the same "type".
-The step 4 is repeated as many times as necessary.
+The step 3 is repeated as many times as necessary.

 Further documentation would be found at the [Github wiki of this project][2]